Dikshith0607/powerbi-sales-kpi-dashboard/business_context.md

 ## Business Context

-This project simulates a retail organization that wants to monitor sales performance across regions, product categories, and time.

-The objective is to provide business stakeholders with a clear, interactive dashboard that supports:
+E-commerce businesses rely heavily on shipment and fulfillment performance to maintain customer satisfaction and control operational costs.

+This dashboard simulates an Amazon-style sales environment where stakeholders need visibility into:
+- Order fulfillment status
+- Cancellation and return rates
-- Revenue tracking
+- Revenue contribution by product categories and sizes
-- Growth analysis
-- Product and regional performance comparison
+- High-level and detailed SKU performance

+The dashboard is intended for:
+- Business analysts
-- Data-driven decision-making
+- Operations managers
+- Supply chain and fulfillment teams